-Curious to find out how to increase your property value by $10,000 in a weekend?
-Today, we break down exactly how we did it.
-We cover everything, including what we did, how we did it, the materials for the project, the cost, and breaking down the added value.
+Curious to find out how to increase your property value by over $10,000 in a weekend?
+Today, we are covering everything, including what we did, how we did it, the materials for the project, the cost, and breaking down the added value.

 When we found out about Financial Independence and Early Retirement, we began looking for easy ways to lower our cost of living.
 We quickly became tired of living in a super fancy condo.